aculab-com/aculabcall-notification-example/README.md

 adb reverse tcp:3500 tcp:3500
 ```

-if multiple devices are connected, get list of devices:
+if multiple android devices are connected, get list of devices:

 ```cmd
 adb devices
 ```

-then run reverse command on particular device:
+then run reverse command on a particular device you running the app on:
 adb -s deviceCodeFromListOfDevices reverse tcp:serverPort tcp:serverPort

 for example: